 With this in mind, this article seeks to open up a transversal, cross-cultural slant in critical reflection on European literary representations of queerly desiring women in the early 20th century.
 It builds on the crucial work that has been done on novels in different contexts, and focuses on two key issues: first, it traces the ways in which medical pathologisation, stigma and broader anxieties surrounding homoerotic desire resonated in literature; second, it continues to expand ongoing debates about the idea of "lesbian modernism".
-Many different narratives have been put forward, including: the idea that works exploring non-normative women's sexuality, by writers such as Djuna Barnes and Gertrude Stein, made significant contributions to the aesthetics of the modernist project as a whole; the bold statement that there is "no modernism without lesbians"; and more nuanced appraisals, noting, for example, the conservative tendencies of some "Sapphic" modernist forms of writing [were] significant in the narrative of lesbian moderni
+Many different narratives have been put forward, including: the idea that works exploring non-normative women's sexuality, by writers such as Djuna Barnes and Gertrude Stein, made significant contributions to the aesthetics of the modernist project as a whole; the bold statement that there is "no modernism without lesbians"; and more nuanced appraisals, noting, for example, the conservative tendencies of some "Sapphic" modernists.
+Elizabeth English has recently reflected on the idea that "non-modernist forms of writing [were] significant in the narrative of lesbian modernist forms of writing [were] significant in the narrative of lesbian modernist